kd3423/Face-Recognition-App/README.md

 On the web app, simply upload the image to test the model.
 The output to the image will be simply a json format text, showing if the face(s) is present in the image or not.

+You can see the web app in action @ http://kd3423.pythonanywhere.com/

 ### Accuracy

 After just using 2 images out of the batch of 210 images in training.
 So the images used for testing is 208.